Arthur Prior: Professional life

 Prior was educated entirely in New Zealand, where he was fortunate to have come under the influence of J. N. Findlay, under whom he wrote his M.A. thesis on 'The Nature of Logic'.
 While Prior was very fond of the theology of Karl Barth, his early criticism of Barth's adherence to Philosophical Idealism, is a mark of Findlay's influence on Prior.

 He began teaching philosophy and logic at Canterbury University College in February 1946, filling the vacancy created by Karl Popper's resignation.
 In 1951 Prior met J. J. C. Smart, also known as "Jack" Smart, at a philosophical conference in Australia and the two developed a life-long friendship.
 Their correspondence was influential on Prior's development of tense logic.
 Smart adhered to the tenseless theory of time and was never persuaded by Prior's arguments, though Prior was influential in making Smart skeptical about Wittgenstein's view on pseudo-relations.
 He became Professor in 1953.
 Thanks to the good offices of Gilbert Ryle, who had met Prior in New Zealand in 1954, Prior spent the year 1956 on leave at the University of Oxford, where he gave the John Locke lectures in philosophy.
 These were subsequently published as Time and Modality (1957).
 This is a seminal contribution to the study of tense logic and the metaphysics of time, in which Prior championed the A-theorist view that the temporal modalities of past, present and future are basic ontological categories of fundamental importance for our understanding of time and the world.
 Prior was several times warned by J. J. C. Smart against making tense-logic the topic of his John Locke lectures.
 Smart feared that tense-logic would get Prior "involved in side issues, even straight philosophy, and not in the stuff that will do Oxford most good."
 Prior was however convinced that tense-logic had the potential to benefit logic, as well as philosophy, and thus he considered his lectures an "expression of a conviction that formal logic and general philosophy have more to bring to one another than is sometimes supposed".

 During his time at Oxford, Prior met Peter Geach and William Kneale, influenced John Lemmon, and corresponded with the adolescent Saul Kripke.
 Logic in the United Kingdom was then in a rather low state, being "deeply out of fashion and its practitioners were isolated and somewhat demoralized."
-Prior arranged Logical a Colloquium which brought together such Logicians as John Lemmon, Peter Geach, Czesław Lejewski and more.
+Prior arranged a Logical Colloquium which brought together such Logicians as John Lemmon, Peter Geach, Czesław Lejewski and more.
 The colloquiums were a great success and, together with Prior's John Locke lecture and his visits around the country, he helped revitalize British logic.
 From 1959 to 1966, he was Professor of Philosophy at the University of Manchester, having taught Osmund Lewry.
 From 1966 until his death he was Fellow and Tutor in philosophy at Balliol College, Oxford.
 His students include Max Cresswell, Kit Fine, and Robert Bull.